Dimitrios Siovas

-Dimitrios Siovas (Δημήτριος Σιόβας; born 16 September 1988) is a Greek professional footballer who plays as a centre-back for Eredivisie club Fortuna Sittard.
+Dimitrios Siovas (Δημήτριος Σιόβας; born 16 September 1988) is a Greek professional footballer who plays as a centre-back.

 Club career

 Early career & Panionios

 Siovas was born and raised in Drama, Greece and played in the local teams before he was scouted from Skoda Xanthi.
 He started his career at the youth team of Skoda Xanthi, from where he moved to Panionios in 2008.
 He spend the second half of the 2008–09 season on loan to Ionikos, where he made 11 league appearances.
 Since 2009 he became a regular central defender for Panionios, making a total of 33 appearances and scoring 2 goals during his last season with Neosmyrniotes.

 Olympiacos

 On 15 June 2012, it was announced that Siovas signed a four-year contract for Olympiacos, having agreed with the club since January of the same year.
 He scored his first goal against Levadiakos in a 4–0 home win.

 On 11 January 2014, Siovas during the daily training suffered a severe injury and Olympiacos are likely to be without Siovas for the rest of the season after the central defender underwent surgery on a broken right ankle.
 The player will be out of the club for the next four months according to doctors' estimations.
 Siovas, did not miss a minute of his side's UEFA Champions League group stage campaign.
 W"e are very sad with what happened to Dimitris because apart from his abilities on the pitch, we also like him very much as a person," said coach Míchel.
 "We will deal with the issue next week and check out if we need to make a signing to cover for his absence.
 We hope that he will make it in time for the World Cup but we probably won't be able to count on him for the remainder of the season."

 In his debut season after his injury he helped his club to its 41st league title, the championship being sealed with five matches to go.
 Siovas began the 2015–16 campaign as the de facto leader of the Olympiakos defence.
 On 9 February 2016, Siovas in a winning 1–0 matchday against fierce rivals PAOK, reached 100 appearances with the club's jersey in all competitions, having the amazing undefeated percentage of 89%, one of the largest among Olympiacos players.